High School HiCap

 • Math Smarter Balanced Assessment (SBA) from the last two years

-We will consider input from teacher(s) and parent(s)/guardian(s) using rating scales.
+We will consider input from teacher(s) and parent(s)/guardian(s) using research-based rating scales.

 English Language Learners

-Students with a first language other than English will also be evaluated for rapid language acquisition using the World-Class Instructional Design and Assessment (WIDA).
+Students with a first language other than English will also be evaluated with the World-Class Instructional Design and Assessment (WIDA) for rapid language acquisition, using a non-verbal assessment, and cognitive abilities assessments in home languages when available.

 Identification

-The Multidisciplinary Identification Committee will meet in April 2025 to identify students who will receive HiCap services in the 2025-2026 school year.
+The Multidisciplinary Identification Committee will meet to identify students who will receive HiCap services in the following school year.
 The Multidisciplinary Identification Committee is made up of teachers, principals, a school psychologist, and district Highly Capable program staff.
-In accordance with state requirements, the committee makes identification decisions for services using multiple objective criteria to identify students who are among the most highly capable.
+In accordance with state requirements, the committee makes identification decisions for services using multiple objective criteria to identify students who are in need of highly capable services.

-The Multidisciplinary Selection Committee will review all appeals on May 15, 2025, and communicate the decision in writing to families by May 19, 2025.
+The Multidisciplinary Appeals Committee will review all appeals and communicate the decision in writing to families by May 15, 2026.